willstMSFT/microsoft-365-docs/microsoft-365/enterprise/office-365-network-mac-perf-onboarding-tool.md

 ### Microsoft 365 Copilot

-We start the public preview of tests for Microsoft 365 Copilot from mid of December 2024.
+The public preview of tests for Microsoft 365 Copilot begins in December 2024.
 You can navigate to <https://connectivity.office.com/copilot> or click the link on the home page <https://connectivity.office.com> to get started.

 ![image](https://github.com/user-attachments/assets/1859bece-dd87-4f3e-bc87-a6055c2588a1)